 3. Be Outstanding

 If you are required to present a motivational letter or essay with regard to the scholarship, make sure it sounds convincing and devoid of grammatical mistakes.
 It is advisable to give it to someone else to proof-read before you submit.
-You should also ensure it provides answer to the following;
+You should also ensure it provides an answer to the following;

 - Your reasons or motives for your application